astronomer/airflow-provider-fivetran-async/README.md

 # Fivetran Async Provider for Apache Airflow

-This package provides an async sensor, and hook that integrates [Fivetran](https://fivetran.com) into Apache Airflow.
+This package provides an async operator, sensor and hook that integrates [Fivetran](https://fivetran.com) into Apache Airflow.
 `FivetranSensorAsync` allows you to monitor a Fivetran sync job for completion before running downstream processes.
+`FivetranOperatorAsync` submits a Fivetran sync job and polls for its status on the triggerer.
-Since an async sensor frees up worker slot while polling is happening on the trigger, it consumes less resources when compared to traditional "sync" sensors.
+Since an async sensor or operator frees up worker slot while polling is happening on the triggerer, they consume less resources when compared to traditional "sync" sensors and operators.

 [Fivetran automates your data pipeline, and Airflow automates your data processing.](https://www.youtube.com/watch?v=siSx6L2ckSw&ab_channel=Fivetran)